The Days to Come

-The Days to Come (Els dies que vindran) is a 2019 Spanish drama film directed by Carlos Marqués-Marcet.
-The film is about the emotions of a couple during pregnancy and stars real-life expectant couple Maria Rodriguez and David Verdaguer.
+The Days to Come (Els dies que vindran) is a 2019 Spanish drama film directed by Carlos Marques-Marcet.
+The film is about the emotions of a couple during pregnancy and stars real-life expectant couple Maria Rodríguez and David Verdaguer.

 The film was produced by Lastor Media and Avalon PC, with the participation of Movistar+, TVE, and TVC and support from ICAA and ICEC.

 Distributed by Avalon, the film was theatrically released in Spain on 28 June 2019.